investindex/Retirement/README.md

 | 6% return | 92y 9m | 94y 3m | 96y 4m |
 | 7% return | 107y 5m | 108y 7m | 110y 1m |

 If Social Security old age benefits were an individual's or married couple's only income, that income would typically not be taxed at the federal level.
-A person or couple close to the [highest possible](https://faq.ssa.gov/en-US/Topic/article/KA-01897) benefits would be taxed.
-However, someone's benefits are more likely to be taxed if they have other income, which could be from employment, investing, or withdrawing from a tax-deferred account.
+A person or couple close to the [highest possible](https://faq.ssa.gov/en-US/Topic/article/KA-01897) benefits would be taxed, but that's rare.
+Someone's benefits are more likely to be taxed if they have other income, which could be from employment, investing, or withdrawing from a tax-deferred account.
 [This video](https://www.youtube.com/watch?v=-NlSlZeoRn4) explains the somewhat complex taxation of Social Security benefits.
 [More incoming here.] [↩](#fn5)

 &nbsp;